UNC-Libraries/jquery.xmleditor/README.md

 There are two ways to configure buttons which show up in the status

 ##### xmlUploadPath
-Default, single uplaod button.
+Default, single upload button.
 By providing an xmlUploadPath option, a "Submit Changes" button will appear.

 ```javascript
 {